Saffron: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 According to recent studies, saffron may also improve the quality of sleep.
 Saffron may enhance sleep patterns and lessen the symptoms of insomnia by controlling neurotransmitters involved in the sleep-wake cycle, such as serotonin.
 Beyond its benefits for cognitive and behavioral health, saffron may also improve sleep quality, though further research is needed.

 Research on the many benefits of saffron for brain health and cognitive performance is mounting.
-Saffron exhibits significant potential as a natural supplement for improving mental well-being and cognitive performance.
+Saffron exhibits significant potential as a natural supplement for improving well-being and cognitive performance.
 It may also benefit sleep quality and work as an antidepressant, anxiolytic, cognitive enhancer, neuroprotector, and mood stabilizer.
 It is important to consult with a medical specialist before taking saffron or any other supplement, especially if you have health issues or are using other medications.

 Lady having healthy sleep.